nodebotsau/scientist-kit/README.md

-# NodeBots Day 2016 Scientist Kit
+# NodeBots Day Scientist Kit

-You have a special nodebots kit which has been custom designed specifically for NodeBots day in order for you to get the most out of the day and build interesting things.
+You have a nodebots kit which has been custom designed specifically for NodeBots Day in order for you to get the most out of the day and build interesting things.

 Your kit should contain the following: